Dym03/URO_Ex/Readme.md

 - ### Discord : dymec

 ## Important Dates
+- ## Sketch
+- ### Hand sketched or using a program, I don't really mind any of those.
+Should have 1 main window (complex, with atleast a few widgets and a form) and 2-3 subwindows (simple).
+Should be handed over in Kelvin due to next week, not a hard deadline but the quicker the less stress for you.
 - ## First project presentation (Tkinter) (10 - 25)
     - ### Monday Exercise: 9.3
     - ### Tuesday Exercise: 10.3 Might be delayed due to VSB activities | Online